-It is assumed that the reader knows how to log onto a PWB/UNIX system, create files, and use the text editor [2,3].
+It is assumed that the reader knows how to log onto a PWB system, create files, and use the text editor [1].
 A number of terminal-session fragments are presented below.
 All of them should be tried: the best way to learn SCCS is to use it.

-To supplement the material in this manual, the detailed SCCS command descriptions (appearing in alphabetical order in Section I of [4]) should be consulted.
+To supplement the material in this manual, the detailed SCCS command descriptions (appearing in [1]) should be consulted.
 Section 5 below contains a list of all the SCCS commands.
 For the time being, however, only basic concepts will be discussed.